Spanish Guitar (song)

 "Spanish Guitar" is a song by American singer Toni Braxton from her third studio album, The Heat (2000).
 It was released on September 11, 2000, as the album's third single by LaFace Records and Arista Records.
 The song was written by Diane Warren and produced by David Foster.
 The song reached number 98 on the Billboard Hot 100.

 Critical reception

 The song received mixed reviews from music critics.
 Stephen Thomas Erlewine from AllMusic called it "an effective ballad" and picked it one of the best songs of the album, alongside "He Wasn't Man Enough" and "Just Be a Man About It".
 CD Universe was largely positive, writing that "the appropriately titled 'Spanish Guitar' marks an interruption of the other songs' predominantly electronic textures while remaining consistent with the sensuous, romantic mood."
 Barry Walters wrote favorably for Rolling Stone, stating that "Braxton's supple alto rests easily within mainstream R&B's smooove sonic furniture, her croons displaying husky quirks as the track goes through the multiplatinum motions on 'Spanish Guitar,' a Latin-conscious 'Un-Break My Heart' clone."

-However, Colin Ross wrote a mixed review for PopMatters, writing that the song is "overly dramatic and fairly uninspiring."
-Amazon's Bob Roget agreed, calling it a "weightless trifle".
+Writing for PopMatters Colin Ross called the song is "overly dramatic" and "fairly uninspiring."